Wiesbaden Outdoor Recreation Center earns LEED Silver Certification

 |0

-This work, Wiesbaden Outdoor Recreation Center earns LEED Silver Certification, by Alfredo Barraza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wiesbaden Outdoor Recreation Center earns LEED Silver Certification [Image 7 of 7], by Alfredo Barraza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT